catalyst-cooperative/pudl/README.md

 capital & operating expenses, and fuel consumption.
 This data is available for the years 2004-2017.
 Earlier data is available from FERC, but the structure of their database differs slightly from the present version somewhat before 2004, and so more work will be required to integrate that information.
-The 2017 data has been released, but is not yet integrated into PUDL.

 ### [EIA Form 923 (2009-2017)](https://www.eia.gov/electricity/data/eia923/)
 Nearly all of EIA Form 923 is being pulled into the PUDL database, for years